 Home Page: Meeting Minutes

-Note: These are the proposed Minutes that will be approved at the next Board meeting.
+Note: These are the proposed Minutes that will be approved at the next Annual Town Meeting.

 430 Dewey Drive-Stevens Point WI 54482

 Call to Order: Meeting was called to order by Chairman King at 6:30 pm and the Pledge of Allegiance was recited.